Jerome-openclassroom/Jerome-openclassroom/README.md

-- 👋 Hi, I’m @Jerome-openclassroom
+- 👋 Hi, I’m @Jerome-X1
 - 👀 I’m interested in ... finding a job
 - 🌱 I’m currently learning ...
-HTML5/CSS3 - Javascript - PHP - C
+HTML5/CSS3 - Javascript - PHP - C - AI : Fine tuning, AI agents, Worflows n8n, Zapier, Make
 - 💞️ I’m looking to collaborate on ... nothing for the moment!
 - 📫 How to reach me ... by mail